-I don’t know why making crepes has always intimidated me.
+Have you ever made crepes?
+I don’t know why making them has always intimidated me.
 It is very easy and not all that different from making pancakes or waffles.

 Although I made these crepes gluten-free, feel free to substitute regular flour if you don’t have a family member that is gluten-free.

-If you like these Gluten Free Crepes with Chocolate Hazelnut Sauce, you may also like:
+If you like these Gluten Free Crepes you may also like:

 - Gluten Free Chocolate Hazelnut Waffles